KamandPrompt/baat-cheet/CONTRIBUTING.md

 Make sure you read the [README.md](https://github.com/KamandPrompt/baat-cheet/blob/master/README.md).

 Do not open issues for general support questions as we want to keep GitHub issues for bug reports and feature requests.
-If you have got any questions, you can also join our [zulip channel](https://kamandprompt.zulipchat.com/login/#narrow/stream/201590-Baat-Cheet.20Project) to chat about your queries in real-time.
+If you have got any questions, you can also join our [zulip chat](https://kamandprompt.zulipchat.com/login/#narrow/stream/201590-Baat-Cheet.20Project) or you are always welcome to join our [gitter community](https://gitter.im/Baat-Cheet-IIT) to chat about your queries in real-time.

 Remember that this is an inclusive community, commited to creating a safe, positive environment.
 See the whole [Code of Conduct](https://github.com/KamandPrompt/baat-cheet/blob/master/CODE_OF_CONDUCT.md) and please follow it in all your interactions with the project.

+## Format rules
+  - Indent with two spaces instead of tab.
+  - Insert final new line at the end of each file.
+  - Maximum line length should be 200.
+  - Trim trailing spaces.

+If you prefer using [EditorConfig](https://editorconfig.org), these rules are also there in [.editorconfig](.editorconfig).

+**Note:** Do not touch [emoji.json](public/emoji.json), this file is intentionally unformatted.

 ## Submitting or Requesting an Issue/Enhancement